 Contact Our Firm Today

-Our law firm has been handling auto accident cases in the Fort Lauderdale area for over 20 years.
+Our law firm has been handling auto accident cases in the Florida area for over 20 years.
 Bradley Winston, the firm’s Managing Partner, is board certified by The Florida Bar in civil trial litigation.
 Only 7% of Florida attorneys achieve this highest level of recognition for their competency, experience, professionalism, and ethics.

-If you’ve been injured in a crash that was caused by the careless actions of another, contact the Fort Lauderdale auto accident attorneys of Winston Law Firm.
+If you’ve been injured in a crash that was caused by the careless actions of another, contact the Florida auto accident attorneys of Winston Law Firm.
 Our team will thoroughly investigate your crash and secure the evidence they need to pursue a settlement.
 They’ll work tirelessly to obtain the results you need to recover your financial losses and health.